 In cases of equal merit, priority will go to children living nearest the college by shortest straight line distance.

-- May and June 2018 - Senior college staff visit all primary schools to meet and talk to those pupils coming to Bottisham and to their teachers.
+- May and June 2019 - Senior college staff visit feeder primary schools to meet and talk to those pupils coming to Bottisham and to their teachers.

-- 2nd and 3rd July 2018 - Year 6 pupils spend two days with us, meeting their new form group, attending lessons and enjoying school lunch.
+- 1st and 2nd July 2019 - Year 6 pupils spend two days with us, meeting their new form group, attending lessons and enjoying school lunch.

 Each year a number of our students come from outside our area - from Cambridge, Newmarket and neighbouring villages.
 The number of additional places varies from year to year, depending on the size of the year group living in our area.
 Interested parents/carers should contact the Admissions Team at Shire Hall and complete the preference form accordingly.